Sayyid Qutb: Nasser and Qutb's death

 In July 1952, Egypt's pro-Western government was overthrown by the nationalist Free Officers Movement headed by Gamal Abdel Nasser.
 Both Qutb and the Muslim Brotherhood welcomed the coup d'état against the monarchist governmentwhich they saw as un-Islamic and subservient to the British Empireand enjoyed a close relationship with the movement prior to and immediately following the coup.
-Nasser would go to the house of Syed Qutb and ask him for ideas about the Revolution.
+Nasser would go to the house of Qutb and ask him for ideas about the Revolution.
 Many members of the Brotherhood expected Nasser to establish an Islamic government.
 However, the co-operation between the Brotherhood and Free Officers which marked the revolution's success soon soured as it became clear the secular nationalist ideology of Nasserism was incompatible with the Islamism of the Brotherhood.